theochem/horton/doc/tut_part.rst

 executing the ``run_PROGRAM.sh`` script.
 The corresponding atoms will not be included in the database.
 Similarly, one may rerun ``horton-atomdb.py input`` to generate more input files.
 In that case ``run_PROGRAM.sh`` will only consider the atomic computations that are not completed yet.
+In some cases, custom modifications are needed in the ``run_PROGRAM.sh`` script, e.g. one may want to use ``mpirun`` to run the each atomic computation in parallel.
+When such modifications are made, subsequent runs of ``horton-atomdb.py input ...`` will not overwrite the ``run_PROGRAM.sh`` script.

 Template files